Viet D. Dinh

-Early life
+Early life and education

 Dinh was born in Saigon, South Vietnam.
 He and his family emigrated to the United States in 1978, three years after Vietnam had fully embraced communism.
 They initially settled in Portland, Oregon, but moved to Fullerton, California, two years later.
 Dinh joined the restarted debate team at Fullerton Union High School under coaches Gary Reed and Jacqueline Reedy as a senior, who encouraged him to apply to Harvard University.

-Dinh graduated magna cum laude from Harvard University in 1990 with an A.B. in Government and Economics.
+Dinh graduated magna cum laude from Harvard University in 1990 with a B.A. in government and economics.
 While at Harvard, he was a member of the Phoenix S.K.
 Club.
 He then attended Harvard Law School, where he was a Class Marshal, an Olin Research Fellow in Law and Economics, and Bluebook editor of the Harvard Law Review.
 He received his Juris Doctor (J.D.) magna cum laude in 1993.

 Career

 Law

 After graduating from law school, Dinh served as a law clerk to Judge Laurence H. Silberman of the U.S. Court of Appeals for the D.C.
 Circuit and to U.S. Supreme Court Justice Sandra Day O'Connor during the 1994 Term.

 Dinh has served as Associate Special Counsel to the U.S. Senate Whitewater Committee, as Special Counsel to Senator Pete V. Domenici for the Impeachment Trial of President Bill Clinton, and as counsel to the Special Master in re Austrian and German Bank Holocaust Litigation.

 He is a member of the District of Columbia and Supreme Court bars.

 In late 2003, he was one of a group of prominent U.S. security officials hired by ChoicePoint to advise the company on developing its government homeland security contracts.

 In 2006 he joined Kenneth Starr in challenging the constitutionality of the Sarbanes–Oxley Act.

 Dinh currently serves on or has served on the boards of the News Corporation, The Orchard Enterprises, Inc. (NASDAQ; ORCD), Liberty's Promise, the American Judicature Society, the Transition Committee for California Governor Arnold Schwarzenegger, the Section on National Security Law of the Association of American Law Schools, the ABA Section on Administrative Law, Revlon, LPL Financial, and McAndrews and Forbes Worldwide.

 Dinh has taught at Georgetown University Law Center, and became a partner at Kirkland & Ellis in September 2016, when Kirkland hired all of the attorneys at the firm Dinh founded, Bancroft PLLC.
 Dinh left Kirkland in 2018.

 Dinh's representative publications include "Defending Liberty: Terrorism and Human Rights" in the Helsinki Monitor, "Codetermination and Corporate Governance in a Multinational Business Enterprise" in the Journal of Corporation Law, and "Financial Sector Reform and Economic Development in Vietnam" in Law and Policy in International Business.
 He published The USA Patriot Act: Preserving Life and Liberty in 2008.